aiida-cusp/aiida-cusp/docs/source/user_guide/custodian/handlers.rst

 `'LrfCommutatorErrorHandler'`
 -----------------------------

-Checks for *LRF_COMMUTATOR* errors corrects the error by switching to finit-differences when calculating the cell-periodic derivative or orbitals (i.e. sets LPEAD=True).
+Checks for *LRF_COMMUTATOR* errors corrects the error by switching to finite-differences when calculating the cell-periodic derivative or orbitals (i.e. sets LPEAD=True).
 (See also `LrfCommutatorErrorHandler`_)

 **Handler Settings:**